-- Distribute tracking guides to students and provide a quick explanation on how to use them. - Head outside to your schoolyard, nearby nature or Local Park to explore animal tracks (within a defined area) that students may discover.
+☐ Camera (optional) - 3.
+Head outside to your schoolyard, nearby nature or local park to explore animal tracks (within a defined area) that students may discover.
 Find one track to identify together as a group, reviewing the essential tracking measurements introduced in the video they will need to document including: